-Donald Trump ‘Humiliates’ Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal
+Donald Trump Takes Aim At Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal

 Donald Trump delivered a speech at the annual Gridiron Club dinner that critics say humiliated his wife, with Trump joking about Melania leaving him after his very public cheating scandal.

-The remarks came at the annual event bringing together the media and politicians with skits, songs, and speeches to make fun of representatives from both parties.
-As the USA Today noted, Trump’s 32-minute speech was filled with cracks about his political opponents and personal enemies, including the New York Times.
+The remarks came at the annual event, which brings together the media and politicians with skits, songs, and speeches to make fun of representatives from both parties.
+As USA Today noted, Trump’s 32-minute speech was filled with cracks about his political opponents and personal enemies, including the New York Times.
 But the conclusion of Trump’s speech drew controversy, as he made reference to wife Melania leaving him and bolting the White House.

 In the remarks, Trump made fun of the huge turnaround in staff during his first year in office, which has seen nearly every player there at the start either being fired or quitting.